Measuring the influence of beliefs in belief networks: Introduction

 Belief systems are one of the central topics in scientific study of politics.
 In the most broader sense, belief systems describe interrelationships of various beliefs related to politics and classical definitions emphasize that those beliefs are bound together by some form of functional interdependence \citep{converse1964nature}.
 Describing the structure of belief systems, their formal properties and the influential elements of that structure is important for understanding how people draw on different elements of a belief system when evaluating politicians, policies and governments \citep{brandtEvaluatingBeliefSystem2021}.
-As belief systems may encompass a large number of connected elements, studies seek to identify the most influential or central elements of belief systems \citep{brandtWhatCentralPolitical2019} as those beliefs may be crucial for our understanding of how people reason about political issues, make political decisions and form their knowledge about "what goes with that" in world of politics \citep{hatemiGiveMeAttitudes2016,kinderNeitherLiberalConservative2017,freederImportanceKnowingWhat2019,kalmoeUsesAbusesIdeology2020}.
+As belief systems may encompass a large number of connected elements, studies seek to identify the most influential or central elements of belief systems \citep{brandtWhatCentralPolitical2019} as those beliefs may be crucial for our understanding of how people reason about political issues, make political decisions and form their knowledge about "what goes with that" in world of politics \citep{hatemiGiveMeAttitudes2016,freederImportanceKnowingWhat2019}.

 Recently, a new approach to the study of belief systems emerged, inspired by various methods and tools from network science \citep{dalegeFormalizedAccountAttitudes2016a,boutylineBeliefNetworkAnalysis2017a,brandtWhatCentralPolitical2019,brandtWhatCentralPolitical2019}.
 From network perspective, measuring influential beliefs is identical to measuring node influence in a network.
-Influential nodes have a critical role in the spread and propagation of influence in many types of social and physical networks and identification of such nodes has been widely studied by scientists from different disciplines \citep{kitsakIdentificationInfluentialSpreaders2010,yangTrackingInfluentialIndividuals2017,zhongIdentifyingInfluentialNodes2018,salavatyIntegratedValueInfluence2020,majiInfluentialSpreadersIdentification2020a,liGeneralizedGravityModel2021,qiuIdentifyingInfluentialNodes2021,zhaoIdentificationInfluentialNodes2021}.
-One of the possible approaches to detect influential nodes in social networks is to simulate spreading dynamics and then optimize the spreading process.
-The optimal spreading solution would reveal the most important set of nodes which are are crucial to the spreading process, but this optimization problem is NP hard \citep{kempeMaximizingSpreadInfluence2015}.
-The alternative approach is to quantify the influence of the nodes using structural network information \citep{majiSystematicSurveyInfluential2020}
+Influential nodes have a critical role in the spread and propagation of influence in many types of social and physical networks and identification of such nodes has been widely studied by scientists from different disciplines \citep{salavatyIntegratedValueInfluence2020,majiInfluentialSpreadersIdentification2020a,qiuIdentifyingInfluentialNodes2021,zhaoIdentificationInfluentialNodes2021}.